swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 1. Create a self-hosted runner Docker container image
 2. Publish the containerized runner image to the container registry
 3. Configure the CI/CD to start the containerized runner on Kubernetes
-4. Start the training of the model from your CI/CD pipeline on the Kubernetes cluster
+4. Start the training of the model from your CI/CD pipeline on a specialized pod on the Kubernetes cluster

 The following diagram illustrates the control flow of the experiment at the end of this chapter: